 The cost per 100 grams of dry roasted peanuts from the bulk section of most local grocery stores averages 88 cents.* For a great tasting and versatile nut that is inexpensive and chock-full of nutritional value, pick peanuts!

 Studies confirm the health benefits of peanuts.
-Regular consumption of nuts, including peanuts, may help reduce the risk of coronary heart disease.1, 2 Recent research from the University of Toronto shows that peanuts and other nuts may also play an important role in the dietary management of Type 2 diabetes by promoting glycemic control.3
+Regular consumption of nuts, including peanuts, may help reduce the risk of coronary heart disease.1, 2 Research from the University of Toronto shows that peanuts and other nuts may also play an important role in the dietary management of type 2 diabetes by promoting glycemic control.3

 If you are interested in more information about peanuts and peanut butter, please contact the Peanut Bureau of Canada.

 * based on average price of bulk nuts purchased at five different Canadian retail outlets

 1 Mente A et al. “A systematic review of the evidence supporting a causal link between dietary factors and coronary heart disease.”
 Archives of Internal Medicine 2009;169(7):659-669.